BASF workers in Taiwan suspected of leaking company secrets

 Taiwan has vowed to defend its chip industry, the island’s economic backbone, by tightening its regulations and penalties on corporate espionage.

-Reporting by Tom Sims in Frankfurt and Yi-Mou Lee in Taipei, additional reporting by Jessica Macy Yu; Editing by Kirsten Donovan/Keith Weir
+Reporting by Tom Sims in Frankfurt and Yi-Mou Lee in Taipei, additional reporting by Jessica Macy Yu in Taipei and Brenda Goh in Shanghai; Editing by Kirsten Donovan/Keith Weir & Simon Cameron-Moore